-Education, License, and Experience:
+Education, Licensure, and Experience:

 Any combination of training and experience that would provide the required knowledge, skills and abilities is qualifying.
-A typical way to obtain the required qualifications would be:
+A typical way to obtain the required qualifications includes meeting all education/experience as listed below:

-Must possess a Master's degree from an accredited college or university with major coursework in library science and the equivalent to twelve (12) months experience as a professional librarian; possession of current CPR/AED/First Aid certifications; and possession of a valid Ham Radio Technician License.
-In addition to the above, three (3) years experience as a professional librarian and qualifications and experience in a specialized subject area such as archives management, preservation, or web development.
-Must possess and maintain a valid California Class C driver's license and have a satisfactory driving record.
+Must possess a Master's degree from an accredited college or university with major coursework in library science and the equivalent to three (3) years experience as a professional librarian and qualifications and experience in a specialized subject area such as archives management, preservation, young adult services, or web development.
+Must possess a current CPR/AED/First Aid certifications and maintain a valid California Class C driver's license and have a satisfactory driving record.